connorlowe90/ball-plate-PID-controller/README.md

 One task will be to blink the onboard LED to ensure proper timing and an overall sanity check.
 (RT1)

-Anorher task reads from an IR remote so that it can change the x and y setpoints.
+Another task reads from an IR remote so that it can change the x and y setpoints.

-Antoher task reads inputs from the touch screen.
+Another task reads inputs from the touch screen.

 And another task sets the PID control equation.